For equal access, consider both physical and digital accessibility

 Imagine how individuals with visual impairments experience government services.
 A visit to the Department of Motor Vehicles to secure a state-issued ID card might include using a cane to tap and identify tactile markers warning of hazards outside the facility, reading braille signs that provide information about the office, and listening for directional cues for when to approach the counter for assistance.
 As challenging as that sounds, what must it be like to navigate the process online?

 The latest federal data estimates that more than 1 in 4 Americans (27%) have some form of disability.
-To ensure that all Americans have online access to government services, U.S. Department of Justice in April 2024 announced technical requirements to ensure state and local governments websites and mobile apps are accessible by people with disabilities.
+To ensure all Americans have online access to government services, the U.S. Department of Justice announced technical requirements in April 2024 to ensure state and local government websites and mobile apps are accessible to people with disabilities.

 The new digital accessibility rule builds on laws like the Americans with Disabilities Act that mandated equal access to public facilities and services for individuals with disabilities.
 While the ADA was enacted before widespread adoption of digital technologies, courts have increasingly interpreted it to encompass digital accessibility as well.
 The federal government, along with several states, has established digital services teams and adopted standards such as the Web Content Accessibility Guidelines to ensure that government websites and digital services are accessible to individuals with disabilities.